VinniePazz/Ki-events/README.md

-# Ki-events - social network clone with realtime changing functionallity
+# Ki-events - social network clone with real-time changing functionality

 Ki-events it's a place where you can find, post and join to all interesting events of all sorts in your city! 💣💣💣